PERSUE-Lab-ASU/cse467/about.md

 **Evaluation criteria**:  30% complete?
 Methodological rigor.

-### Final report (20)
+### Final report (20 pts)
-Extend the status report with all results, discuss, interpret, and contextualize the results, and draw conclusions from them.
+Extend the status report with all results, discuss, interpret, contextualize the results and draw conclusions from them.
 Minimum components:
 - Introduction: expand and revise as needed
 - Literature review: expand and revise as needed